mismamari/HelloCodeSchoolProject/README.md

 * Create a `ul` element with at least 2 `li` elements.
 * In these `li` elements, list out what you want to learn.

-Once you've completed all of the tasks, go ahead and commit those to your
+Once you've completed all of the tasks, go ahead and commit those to your fork.

 # Running Tests Locally